Historical Research – A Guide Based on its Uses & Steps

 Step 3 – Analyse the Data

-After collecting the information, you need to analyze it.
+After collecting the information, you need to analyse it.
 You can use data analysis methods like

 - Thematic analysis